JOB SUMMARY JOB SUMMARY

 MINIMUM QUALIFICATIONS (Salary is dependent upon qualifications) MINIMUM REQUIREMENTS

-- Valid Texas Driver's License with acceptable driving record.
+- Valid Driver's License with an acceptable driving record required.

 - Must have an American Red Cross Lifeguarding Certification or be able to obtain the certification before start of summer season.
 (ARCL Certification class will be offered by City of San Marcos)

 - Red Cross Water Safety Instructor (WSI) certification preferred.